 If you don’t have a mandoline, it will be slightly more time consuming, but it’s pretty forgiving.
 (But PS, buy a mandoline.
 It’s such a great tool to have in your kitchen!)
 Cooking Light has a great video that shows the general technique for putting this crust together – but like I mentioned, it’s pretty easy and quite forgiving.
 Once you pour the quiche egg mixture in, the eggs act as glue and hold the crust together nicely.

-I chose to keep the flavors of this bacon cheddar quiche pretty classic to let everything shine.
+I like to keep the flavors of this bacon cheddar quiche pretty classic to let everything shine.
 It reminds me a bit of my egg white breakfast bake, with the sweet potatoes and spinach.
-This time I included salty bacon and rich sharp cheddar cheese.
-I sprinkled the cheese on top and it forms a great upper crust to the quiche (if I’m being honest, it was my favorite part).
+For this recipe, I include salty bacon, and rich sharp cheddar cheese which I sprinkle on top.
+The cheese forms a great top crust to the quiche (if I’m being honest, it’s my favorite part).

-PS: I garnished with fresh chives because my chive plant is already out of control, but they are totally optional.
+PS: I garnish this quiche with fresh chives because my chive plant is always out of control and I love the mild onion/garlic taste, but the chives are totally optional.